Healthy Weight In Pregnancy

 Being underweight in pregnancy can increase the risk of miscarriage, low birth weight and early delivery (before 37 weeks).

-You may have always been of a low weight and feel well and healthy.
-Or it may be something new that needs checking out.
+- If you have always been of a low weight or if it is something new that needs checking out

-Some people have eating disorders that affect their body image and find the body changes in pregnancy particularly hard.
+Some people have eating disorders that affect their body image and this can make the body changes in pregnancy feel particularly hard.
+If this is true for you let the team know so that you can be supported.

 Overweight mums to be are more likely to get a type of diabetes that begins in pregnancy (gestational diabetes).

-The risk of pre-eclampsia (find out more *here*) and blood clots is higher if you are overweight.
+The risk of pre-eclampsia and blood clots is higher if you are overweight.

 You might have less choice about how you give birth – there is a higher chance of caesarean section.